Trucking industry challenges come in many forms.

 There’s nothing you can do to change the prices of fuel, but there is plenty you can do to reduce the amount you use.
 Start by looking into fuel-saving technologies, such as more efficient trucks or smaller vehicles for smaller freights.
 (Do you need a big rig for every shipment?)
 Adjusting your routes, rating driver performance, mandatory speed limits and driver monitoring processes can reduce your use and lower your fuel costs.
 By mixing creative strategy with advanced technology, there is always an opportunity for fuel reduction, which makes an increase in costs much more manageable.

 Regulations are most often created to address safety, both for commercial drivers and other motorists.
-New or revised regulations can come from the federal government, but they can also be enacted by state, county and municipal governments.
-While the majority of these regulations are certainly well intentioned, they can bring challenges to the trucking industry, forcing companies and drivers to adjust their operations or face stiff legal penalties.
+New or revised regulations can come from the federal government, but they can also be enacted by the state, county, and municipal governments.
+While the majority of these regulations are certainly well-intentioned, they can bring challenges to the trucking industry, forcing companies and drivers to adjust their operations or face stiff legal penalties.

 How to Overcome the Challenge of New Regulations